Shaushtatar

-Shaushtatar (also spelled Šauštatar) was a king of the Hurrian kingdom of Mitanni in the fifteenth century BC.
+Šauštatar (also spelled Shaushtatar) was the King of Mitanni in the fifteenth century BC.
+He significantly expanded the Mitanni Empire to include Assyria and Nuzi in the east to Alalakh and Kizzuwatna in the west.
+He was in conflict with Thutmose III competing for territory in Syria.

+Attestations

 Two tablets of Shaushtatar (AIT 13 and AIT 14), legal decisions, were found at Alalakh.
 They mention Niqmepa, the king of Alalakh, providing a synchronism.
 A tablet of Shaushtatar was found at Tall Bazi, granting land.

+Name

+The Hurrian word šauša means "big, great" and the theonym Šauša referred to the local version of the great goddess Ištar.

+Reign

+Shaushtatar was the son and successor of Parshatatar.
+By the time he ascended the throne ca. the 15th century BC, his father had installed Hurrian client kings in a number of cities, making it easier for Shaushtatar to make Mittani a Mesopotamian power.

 Invasion of Assyria

-Shaushtatar was the son of Parshatatar.
-By the time he ascended the throne ca. the 15th century BC, his father had installed Hurrian client kings in a number of cities, making it easier for Shaushtatar to make Mittani a Mesopotamian power.
 Now freed from the constant threat undergone by Mitanni of the Egyptians, Shaushtatar turned his attention toward Assyria.
 He invaded Assyria and sacked and looted its capital, Assur.

 Later Battles

 After his invasion of Assyria, Shaushtatar turned his army westward across the Euphrates, along the way gathering beneath his sway all the northern Syrian states as he brought his army to the Mediterranean coast.
 He succeeded in extending the boundaries of Mitanni to include the areas of Alalakh, Nuzi, Assur, and Kizzuwatna.
 He was looking to extend Mitanni's power further south, perhaps into Palestine.
 However, much of southern Syria still lay within the Egyptian sphere of influence, which had long been a threat to Mitanni.

 There was a consequence into Shaushtatar's expansion into Palestine: war with Egypt.
 Despite Mitanni's advantage that Palestine had a significant Hurrian population at the time, the war would be difficult to win.
 During the planning stages, however, Shaushtatar died, and his son Artatama I would negotiate with the pharaoh Amenhotep II over an alliance.